airavata-courses/CloudElves/README.md

 **Kuberentes Version:** v1.19.*

-**Deployment Type:** Using Rancher - Pleae [refer](https://github.com/airavata-courses/terra/wiki/Installing-Rancher---Step--1) this guide to deploy
+**Deployment Type:** Using Rancher - Please [refer](https://github.com/airavata-courses/terra/wiki/Installing-Rancher---Step--1) this guide to deploy

 Once we have the kubernetes cluster, the validity can be established by running the following commands: